barfowl/OpenSubdiv/documentation/bfr_overview.rst

 Bfr::Parameterization is a simple class that fully defines the parameterization for a particular face.

-A Parameterization is fully defined (on construction) given the "size" of a face and the subdivision scheme applied to it (where the face "size" is its number of vertices/edges).
+An instance of Parameterization is fully defined on construction given the "size" of a face and the subdivision scheme applied to it (where the face "size" is its number of vertices/edges).
 Since any parameterization of *N*-sided faces requires *N* in some form, the face size is stored as a member and made publicly available.

 Each Surface has the Parameterization of its face assigned internally as part of its construction, and that is used internally by the Surface in many of its methods.
-The need to deal directly with the explicit details of the Paramaterization class is not always necessary, but is unavoidable in some cases.
+The need to deal directly with the explicit details of the Paramaterization class is not generally necessary.  .
 Often it is sufficient to retrieve the Parameterization from a Surface for use in some other context (e.g. passed to Bfr::Tessellation).

-The enumerated type Parameterization::Type currently supports three kinds of
+The enumerated type Parameterization::Type currently defines three kinds of parameterizations -- one of which is assigned to each instance on construction according to the properties of the face:
-parameterizations:

 +---------------+--------------------------------------------------------------+
 | QUAD          | Applied to quadrilateral faces with a quad-based             |